sapcc/vrops-exporter/README.md

   * `--sleep`: how often the resources are updated, default: 1800s
   * `--timeout`: specifies timeout for fetching data from vROps, default: 600s

-  The inventory reads the atlas config file to know all the DNS names of the vrops targets.
-[Atlas](https://github.com/sapcc/atlas) refers to our netbox extractor, which is in the end providing netbox data as a configmap in Kubernetes.
+  The inventory queries the atlas service discovery endpoint to know all the DNS names of the vrops targets.
+[Atlas](https://github.com/sapcc/atlas) refers to our netbox extractor, which is in the end providing netbox data as a service endpoint in Kubernetes.
   You don't have to use it, a json file with the following structure would be sufficient, too.

    ```json